-Could the senseless loss of this young man have been prevented are justice and compensation available to Dennis Bryant’s family?
+Could this senseless loss of life have been prevented are justice and compensation available to the victim’s family?

-- What security measures, such as guarded entry, guest screening, bright lighting, monitored surveillance cameras, and visible security personnel, were in place to deter crime and protect Mr. Bryant at the time of the shooting?
+- What additional security measures, such as guarded entry, fencing, bright lighting, monitored surveillance cameras, and visible security patrols, were implemented by the hotel owner following media reports of prior gun violence on property?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the hotel owner or management failed to provide adequate security, the family of Dennis Bryant may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the Hotel owner or management company failed to provide adequate security, the victim’s family may seek justice and elect to pursue legal claims for their loss.
 Additionally, the surviving victims may pursue legal claims for their injuries.